Ross Barnett: First steps

-Using the income derived from his legal fees, Barnett sought to enter hand at politics, unsuccessfully running twice in the Democratic primary for Governor of Mississippi, in 1951 and 1955.
+Using the income derived from his legal fees, Barnett sought to enter politics, unsuccessfully running twice in the Democratic primary for Governor of Mississippi, in 1951 and 1955.
 At the time, Mississippi was a one-party state dominated by the Democrats, and the Democratic primary was the only meaningful contest.

 On his third try in 1959, he won the nomination, in a campaign which mostly ran on segregation, publishing the brochure "Dynamic Leadership – To Keep Segregation and Improve Our Standard of Living" and making statements such as "The Negro is different because God made him different to punish him.
 His forehead slants back.
 His nose is different.
 His lips are different, and his color is sure different."
-His song "Roll with Ross," whose tune was later used for the state anthem "Go, Mississippi", contained the following:
+His song "Roll with Ross", whose tune was later used for the state anthem "Go, Mississippi", contained the following:

 Roll with Ross, roll with Ross, he's his own bossFor segregation, one hundred percentHe's not a moderate like some of the gentsHe'll fight integration with forceful intent.

 No Republican even filed, and Barnett was unopposed in the November general election.
 His inauguration was on January 19, 1960.
 During his term in office, he celebrated the centennial of the American Civil War.
-Barnett traveled to Civil War sites to pay homage to fallen "Sons of Mississippi".
+Barnett traveled to Civil War sites to pay homage to fallen "sons of Mississippi".

+In 1960, Barnett ran in the Democratic Party presidential primaries as a favorite son candidate.
+He ran to protest leading candidate John Kennedy's support of the civil rights movement, but lost.
+Following this, Barnett attempted to establish a third-party movement akin to the Dixiecrat movement of 1948.
+He aimed to counter the civil rights plank adopted by the Democratic National Convention in 1960, which he found repulsive.
+However, his efforts to garner support from fellow southern governors failed.
+Consequently, Barnett proposed a group of uncommitted Democratic electors, who triumphed over the Mississippi slate committed to endorsing Kennedy in the November elections.
+Ultimately, these electors allocated the state's eight electoral votes to Senator Harry F. Byrd.